frozeman/feindura-flat-file-cms/plugins/imageGalleryFromFolder/README.md

 ...

 The imageGalleryFromFolder class can also be used without feindura as a image gallery in your websites!
+Just make sure, to set an 1x1 empty gif to the $gallery->emptyImage property.

 ### USES
 milkbox http://reghellin.com/milkbox/